hashxim/hconMD/Work_MD/Effects of not sleeping.md

 `Sleep is important for our daily functioning.
-During sleep, `

-# Sleep
+During sleep, accumulated waste in brain and in cells gets cleared up.
+Constant sleep deprivation can lead to very serious issues. `

-## Requirement
+## Sleep Requirement
 Adults:  7-8 hours of sleep a night
 Adolescents: 10 hours